abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_2_Installing/Section_2.md

-- Create a new workspace -> Create a project -> Make it as a build -> Select the project -> Right click -> Save as template -> Set name -> Project category: User template -> Choose desription -> OK -> Create a new project -> But in category choose your template.
+- Create a new workspace -> Create a project -> Make it as a build -> Select the project -> Right click -> Save as template -> Set name -> Project category: User template -> Choose description -> OK -> Create a new project -> But in category choose your template.